 Cut the onions in half and slice them lengthwise.

-In a large measuring cup, whisk together the milk, eggs, and seasonings.
+Whisk together the milk, cream, eggs, and seasonings.